simeononsecurity/simeononsecurity.ch/content/articles/incident-response-planning_-a-step-by-step-guide-for-businesses/index.en.md

 To identify potential threats and vulnerabilities, cybersecurity experts employ various techniques and methodologies.
 These may include:

 * **Risk assessments**: Conducting comprehensive assessments to identify and evaluate potential risks to the organization's information systems.
 * **Penetration testing**: Simulating real-world attacks to identify vulnerabilities and weaknesses in the system.
 * **Security audits**: Reviewing the organization's security controls and practices to identify any gaps or weaknesses.

 Once potential threats and vulnerabilities are identified, they can be categorized based on their severity and likelihood of occurrence.
 This categorization helps prioritize the response efforts and allocate resources effectively.
 By understanding the specific threats and vulnerabilities that a business may face, cybersecurity experts can develop targeted response procedures and ensure that the incident response plan addresses the most critical risks.

-It is important to note that the identification of potential threats and vulnerabilities is an ongoing process.
+Note that the identification of potential threats and vulnerabilities is an ongoing process.
 As technology evolves and new threats emerge, businesses must regularly reassess their risks and update their incident response plans accordingly.

 ### Defining incident severity levels and response procedures